There are now 3 possible online modes for units:

 The modules in this unit equip students with the theoretical knowledge and clinical competencies for comprehensive management of complex patients.

 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face
+Availability Location Mode Not available in 2023 UWA (Perth) Face to face

-- Students are able to (1) formulate an initial diagnosis and initial case assessment; evaluate treatment options and discuss these clearly with the patient; formulate a definitive treatment program; implement all stages of the treatment program; evaluate the outcome of treatment on completion of the treatment program against the initial stated objective and at developing; implement a future clinical pathway for the long-term monitoring and maintenance of the case and (2) explain aesthetic principles, such as unity and variety, balance, emphasis and focal point, rhythm, scale and proportion; describe the basic colour theories; select the shade for the restorations; and explain correct extrinsic and intrinsic staining of teeth.
+Students are able to (1) formulate an initial diagnosis and initial case assessment; evaluate treatment options and discuss these clearly with the patient; formulate a definitive treatment program; implement all stages of the treatment program; evaluate the outcome of treatment on completion of the treatment program against the initial stated objective and at developing; implement a future clinical pathway for the long-term monitoring and maintenance of the case and (2) explain aesthetic principles, such as unity and variety, balance, emphasis and focal point, rhythm, scale and proportion; describe the basic colour theories; select the shade for the restorations; and explain correct extrinsic and intrinsic staining of teeth.

 - Unit Coordinator(s)